alexeygrigorev/data-science-interviews/theory.md

 **What is feature selection?
 Why do we need it? 👶**

-Answer Feature Selection is a method used to select the relevant features for the model to train on.
+Feature Selection is a method used to select the relevant features for the model to train on.
 We need feature selection to remove the irrelevant features which leads the model to under-perform.

 <br/>